 top of page

 At Greenbriar, we believe that every child can and should be musically literate.
-Just as we expect that children can read, we expect that children can sing independently of a teacher.
+Just as we expect that children can read out loud and with expression or silently in their head, without the assistance of a teacher, we also expect that children can sing out loud with expiration or silently in their own head, without the assistance of a teacher.

-The primary focus is on developing the students musicianship by training their ear, singing voice, musical expression, and individual artistry.
+The primary focus of music class is on developing student musicianship by training their ear, voice, hand, and heart.
 Students are expected to learn and perform music through aural, visual, and physical modalities, while being able to describe what they're learning using musical terminology.

-Most of the material students learn is taken from existing folk, classical, jazz, and pop resources; almost nothing is contrived.
-There is also a strong emphasis on music of various cultures, music from outside of the traditional Western canon, and the music of minority and female composers (we don't just learn about old, dead white guys).
-But above all, everything we learn must be of the highest quality.
+All of the material students learn is taken from existing folk, classical, jazz, and pop resources; nothing is contrived.
+There is a strong emphasis on music of various cultures, music from outside of the traditional Western canon, and the music of minority and female composers (we don't just learn about old, dead white guys).
+Everything we learn must be of the highest quality.
+Only the best is good enough for children.

 Students in 1st through 4th grade participate in the annual Winter Sing performance in December.
-This is a primarily "Choral" concert that features Hanukkah and Christmas music, as well as songs about winter, classroom songs, and solfege examples.
+This is a primarily "Choral" concert that features songs about winter, classroom songs, and solfege examples.

 5th grade students participate in a spring musical.
 Often times this musical will be written specifically for the students by Mr. Bartunek and Mr. Blair.
 Musical performances are between 45 and 60 minutes long and feature six to nine pieces of music.